GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_exercises.md

 # Exercises Modul 5- Intermediate GIS operations

-These exercises touch on all the content of Modul 3- Basic GIS operations.
+These exercises touch on all the content of Modul 5.

 ## Spatial Geodataprocessing